UAIbot/UAIbot.github.io/docs/Theoretical_Reference/rotation_matrix.md

 # Rotation Matrix

+To understand this section a basic knowledge of linear algebra is required.

+## Definition

 In this context we have the following definition:

 > A rotation matrix is a matrix $$Q\in \mathbb{R}^{3 \times 3}$$ with two properties: